osate/osate2-gtse/readme.md

     6. If you made any changes, restart OSATE.
 2. Create, or import, an GTSE-compatible project.
     * Example projects are available in the GTSE-Examples directory of this repository.
-3. Select the *PackageName*.property file, where *PackageName* is the name of a package in this project.
-    * In the GTSE-Examples project, you can select `SimpleComponentChoice.properties`, which contains choicepoint information for the `SimpleComponentChoice` package in `SimpleComponentChoice.aadl`.
-4. Select `Sample Menu`, then select `Generate Input Files`.
+3. If you've imported a project, open the associated .config file.
+4. Saving .config files triggers the generation of pre-requisite files -- so add a newline, space, or comment and save the file.
 5. [Optional] Verify that the following files have been created in the directory you specified as part of step 1.4:
     * `ATSVConfig.ecf`
     * `connector.jar`